e-n-f/if-then-else/if-then-else.md

 conditional form.
 Instead, it has another keyword called "converge," which causes the top-level ifs within the block to behave like "else ifs."
-Was this a proposal for a better "if either," or was it an earlier draft of what had become "if either," published after it was already obsolete?
+Was this a proposal for a better "if either," or was it an earlier draft of what had already become "if either," published after it was already obsolete?
 There is no documentation to say which it was.